Doctor of Philosophy Degree (Ph.D.) in Forest Resources Management

 The program is open to both students with some prior background in forestry and natural resources and for those without such background.
 Students with degrees in a related discipline (e.g., ecology, biology, wildlife, chemistry, etc.) can complete the Ph.D. degree in three (3) to five (5) years.
 Students with a general science background, but little or no forest or natural resources experience, will require more than five (5) years to complete the program.

 The degree requires at least 60 graduate credit hours, of which 48 are for coursework and 12 for the dissertation.
 One-half of the 48 hours of coursework must be at the 600-level or above.
 At least 24 coursework credits must be taken in residence at ESF.
-All students must take one FOR 797 topical seminar and one additional graduate seminar.
+All students must take two topical seminars.

 Students interested in more information are encouraged to review the Doctor of Philosphy section of the FNRM Graduate Student Handbook.